kkdsdesilva/employee-attrition-rate/reports/attrition_report.md

 ### Key Findings

-Both models (decision tree and random forest) performed well in terms of f1 score, recall, and precision.
-These predictive models can be used to anticipate employee attrition and identify the key factors driving it and following gives a brief overview of the performance metrics of the models:
+Both models (decision tree and random forest) performed well in terms of f1 score, recall, and precision, but the random forest model outperformed the decision tree model slightly.
+These predictive models can be used to anticipate employee attrition and identify the key factors driving it and following gives a brief overview of the performance metrics of the two models:

 #### Decision Tree Model
 Confusion Matrix: